Teachers from the Middle Level Math program enjoying some outside time studying real applications of mathematics.

 - Each new cohort of students is expected to begin in the summer of each year but can start in the fall or spring if necessary.

-- Middle Level Science (MSC) - Designed for elementary, middle school, and general science teachers who want to deepen their understanding of science concepts and environments that support teaching and learning science.
+- Designed for elementary, middle school, and general science teachers who want to deepen their understanding of science concepts and environments that support teaching and learning science.